jcapco/lnumber/README.md

 6. Once `geng` is compiled you can run it with the `-M` parameter to compute the maximum Laman numbers (see usage)

-## Installation with prebuilt binaries
+## Installation with prebuilt binaries (Windows)

-**Disclaimer:** I cannot gaurantee the prebuilt binaries for any Linux distribution.
-It is tricky to prepare prebuilt binaries for Linux.
-Nevertheless, I share my Debian builds for the adventurous ones.

-1. The executable files for Windows and Debian can be copied from the `./bin` folder
+1. The executable files for Windows can be copied from the `./bin` folder
 1. Run the file `geng` (see usage).

 ## Usage